The theory of figures of Clairaut with focus on the gravitational rigidity modulus: inequalities and an improvement in the Darwin-Radau equation: Introduction

 In Section \ref{secvargm} we present a variational principle for $\gm$.
 There are at least two different variational characterizations of Clairaut's equation: one due to Macke and Voss (see \cite{moritz} Section 3.3) and another due to Rau \cite{rau1974variational}.
 The variational principle of Rau uses the adjoint equation to Clairaut's equation and is very different from the variational principle of Macke and Voss.
 We also present a variational characterization of Clairaut's equation, which is different but related to that of Macke and Voss, with the additional property that the value of the functional to be minimized has $\gm$ as its minimal value.
-Although this variational principle can be used to estimate the value of $\gm$ for a given density function $\rho$, which can also be done simply by integrating Clairaut's equation, its relevance is mostly conceptual.
+Although this variational principle can be used to estimate the value of $\gm$, in this paper, its relevance is mostly conceptual.

 In Section \ref{riccati} we derive a new first order differential equation that allows for the determination of $\gm$ without having to solve Clairaut's equation.
 Using this equation we were able to show that for any non increasing density function